-On 11 July 2021, Sir Richard Branson, founder of Virgin Galactic, took a suborbital flight to the inner edge of outer space, reaching an altitude of 86 km (54 miles) above the surface of the Earth.
-It marked a milestone for space tourism, although where the milestone marker should be placed is an ongoing matter of debate.
+On 11 July, 2021, Sir Richard Branson, founder of Virgin Galactic, took a suborbital flight to the inner edge of outer space, reaching an altitude of 86 km (54 miles) above the surface of the Earth.
+Although it marked a milestone for space tourism, where that milestone marker should be placed is an ongoing matter of debate.

 Ahead of Branson’s flight on 11 July, social media (including a tweet by Blue Origin and Amazon founder, Jeff Bezos) was vacuum-packed with comments that Branson’s SpaceShipTwo spaceplane had not gone to space, but 14 km shy of it.